 About Johan Bark:

-Johan Bark is mainly a theatre director, but also a performer and a musician from Västerås, Sweden.
+Johan Bark is mainly a theatre director and producer, but also an educator, performer and a musician from Västerås, Sweden.

 Directing, performing and other professional engagements in the arts combined, Johan has been professionally involved in the creative industry in Ireland, France, Germany, England, Scotland, Sweden, the US and Portugal, either producing independent work for international touring and performance, or collaborating with other companies.